MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/effective-feature-isolation-on-tfvc.md

 > [!TIP]
 >
-> Keep your feature branch short-lived.
+> Keep your feature branches short-lived.
 >
 > Unlike main or other central branches, feature branches have a limited lifetime.
 They're scoped to features, bugs, and hot fixes, which are typically developed within a sprint or iteration.
-Consider removing your feature branch once your feature has met your team's definition of done [DoD](/archive/blogs/visualstudioalmrangers/?p=2395) and changes have been merged with the parent branch.
+Consider removing your feature branch once your feature has met your team's definition of done ([DoD](/archive/blogs/visualstudioalmrangers/?p=2395)) and changes have been merged with the parent branch.

-As the number of your feature branches increase, your storage requirements and branch hierarchy visualization noise increases.
+As the number of your feature branches increases, your storage requirements and branch hierarchy visualization noise increases.
 With only five feature branches, the diagram is already noisy and rapidly losing its monitoring qualities.
 Can you imagine the impact of your team creating hundreds of feature branches?

 ![Diagram that shows feature isolation noise.](./media/effective-feature-isolation-on-tfvc/feature-isolation-basic-noise.png)